christiaan-lombard/udacityproject-logs-analysis/README.md

 This is my project submission for the Udacity Fullstack Developer Nanodegree, Backend Module, Logs Analysis Project.

+In this project SQL is used to make sense of a request logs table and draw reports on popular news articles.

+See [Report Notes](docs/reports.md) for more info.
+See [Example Output](output.md) to see result.

 ## Install & Run